No. 8 Gonzaga tops No. 11 Oregon 73-72 in OT at Atlantis

 His concerns seemed justified when Oregon found itself in another hole right from the tip, making just 3 of 14 shots while Gonzaga ran out to a 24-7 lead.

-But Oregon cut into the gap by halftime, then took its first lead midway through the second half.
+But Oregon cut into the gap by halftime, then took its first lead on Pritchard’s 3 over Kispert at the 11:51 mark of the second half.

-Then, after Corey Kispert appeared to have the Zags on the brink of a win with back-to-back 3-pointers late in regulation, Chris Duarte hit two free throws with 7.3 seconds left in regulation to tie it and ultimately force the OT in another tense finish.

 BIG PICTURE